MWC 2017: What to Expect from Nokia, Moto, LG, Jio, and Others

 Why Apple Is the Only Manufacturer That Actually Has a 'Flagship' Phone

 We are just days away from Mobile World Congress 2017, the biggest gathering of prominent smartphone brands that the year will see.
 Every year, MWC and days leading up to it sees some of the biggest announcements, and this year is going to be no different.
-The likes of Samsung, Nokia, Moto, LG, Huawei, BlackBerry, Oppo, and Gionee are scheduled to launch smartphones and tablets at the event.
+While the MWC 2017 starts on February 27 and ends on March 2, the likes of Samsung, Nokia, Moto, LG, Huawei, BlackBerry, Oppo, and Gionee are scheduled to launch smartphones and tablets a day or two before the actual event flags off.
 Even telecom upstart Reliance Jio is also hosting an event at the MWC 2017.

 If you are wondering which smartphones you can expect from the event this year, we have you covered.
 Scroll down to see the biggest announcements to look forward to, at MWC 2017.